By Rivka Slatkin

 There’s usually no easy way to get this business done.
 In fact, as the president of my company says, “If it’s easy, it’s sleazy!”
 You could decide to follow in these trailblazers footsteps and reap all the many benefits that come with building a Direct Sales/Network Marketing business and what would you have to lose?

 Decide if you are in this business to make a little bit of extra money or a lot of money.
-Some people really just want to earn an extra $200 per month and that is fine!
+Some people just want to earn an extra $200 per month, and that is fine!
 But that desire needs to be made clear to your sponsor so you do not feel pushed or pressured to participate in every single event and training as you will be treating this company more like a hobby than a business.

-Are you coming from an employee mindset or from an entrepreneur’s mindset?
+Are you coming from an employee mindset or an entrepreneur’s mindset?
 This is perhaps one of the most difficult hurdles to overcome since as employees we are used to receiving a paycheck and a clear set of responsibilities.
 Shifting to an entrepreneur mindset required ingenuity, creativity, self-motivation and responsibility.
 No one is going to clock you in or clock you out so you must create the job for yourself.

-- What are your preconceived notions about success and money?
+What are your preconceived notions about success and money?
 Believe it or not, we all come with feelings about money and sometimes we haven’t truly achieved success before because of those roadblocks.
-To understand more about this, you’re going to have to invest in yourself and in personal growth through reading books that your sponsor recommends and/or other personal growth materials.
+To understand more about this, you’re going to have to invest in yourself and in personal growth through reading books that your sponsor recommends and other personal growth materials.

 If all else looks good, and it looks clear that this company can and will support you in your entrepreneurial efforts, all you need to do is DECIDE to make this work for you and your family.
 As we say, “If it’s meant to be, it’s up to me!”

-Rivka Slatkin is an Executive Area Manager for Arbonne International, a 30 year old Vegan European Skincare, Spa and Cosmetic company.
+Rivka Slatkin is an Executive Area Manager for Arbonne International, a 30-year-old Vegan European Skincare, Spa, and Cosmetic company.
 For more information, feel free to contact [email protected]